a4vgx7b2M/gaggiuino-esp32-loader/README.md

 Partition table --> Partition Table --> Custom partition table CSV Press Q then Y to exit and save changes
 ```
-Copy partitions.csv to current directory and build bootloader.bin and partition-table.bin
+We will then copy partitions.csv (Our own partition table) to current directory, then build the required files "bootloader.bin" and "partition-table.bin"

 ```
 cp /path/to/downloads/gaggiuino-esp32-loader-x.x.x/partitions.csv ./partitions.csv